shreevatsa/tex/program/pooltype/index.md

 <object type="image/svg+xml" data="pooltype-15.svg"></object>

 Recall that section 2 only had an outline of the top of the program.
-Everything in it has now been filled (except some globals yet to be clared), and this is the rest.
+Everything in it has now been filled (except some globals yet to be declared), and this is the rest.
 The “main” of the program is above, between `begin` and `end`, with certain placeholders that will be filled by sections 16 and 19.
 Note that `initialize` is a procedure call.
 The macro `abort` is defined here (so that we can understand what the `goto 9999` in it is referring to), but we'll just keep it in mind for now; it's used later.

 <object type="image/svg+xml" data="pooltype-16.svg"></object>